rubengte/SmileRise/README.md

 This project doesn’t belong to me — not really.
 It came *through* me, like many beautiful things in life do.
 I’ve chosen to keep it **fully open-source**, because I believe that knowledge, tools, and joy are meant to be shared.

-Use it, remix it, build upon it, make it yours.
+Use and remix it, build and expand it.
 Let it evolve.

 ---